Can You Weld Rusty Metal? Problems and Best Options

 Can you weld rusty metals?

-You can weld rusty metals if you have the proper welding process and consumables for the job at hand.
-However, you cannot weld rusty metal for critical work because rust lowers the tensile strength and causes many defects.
-Furthermore, you want to take extra precautions to protect yourself from increased fumes.
+You can weld rusty metals using the proper welding process and consumables for the job at hand.
+However, you shouldn’t weld rusty metal for professional work.
+Rust lowers the joint’s strength and causes many defects.
+Furthermore, you want to take extra precautions to protect yourself from the added fumes.

 However, for quick repairs or small joints that don’t need to meet the strength of the base material, welding over rust is a common practice.
 You can weld through light or even thick rust up to a point.

-Before you start welding rusted metal, you must clean it as best as possible, depending on your situation.
-So even if you won’t reach bare metal, you will have the least amount of impurities in the bead.
+Before you start welding, you should remove as much rust as possible, depending on your situation.
+So even if you won’t reach bare metal, you will have the least amount of impurities.
 This way, you will get stronger welds with fewer defects.

-What are the problems when you weld rusted metals?
+What are the problems when you weld over rust?

-Now let’s see the effects of rust on welding in more detail.
+Now let’s see the effects of rust in more detail.

 1. Lower tensile strength

 Rust is an iron oxide, meaning it contains oxygen.
-The arc will break down a part of these oxides.
-Free oxygen will react with alloying elements such as manganese and silicon in the weld metal.
+The arc will break down these oxides.
+Free oxygen will combine with alloying elements such as manganese and silicon in the weld metal.
 The reduction of these elements lowers the joint’s tensile strength.

 2. Lack of fusion

 Because rust acts as a heat barrier, it worsens the lack of fusion defect.
-Lack of fusion is when the weld metal doesn’t mix with the base metal but sits on top.
-Lack of fusion is dangerous because it weakens the joint and isn’t detectable to the untrained eye.
+Lack of fusion is when the weld metal doesn’t mix with the base metal.
+This is dangerous because it weakens the joint and isn’t detectable to the untrained eye.

 3. Poor electrical flow